warp9seq/openfish/README.md

 # openfish

 Openfish is a submodule used in [slorado](https://github.com/BonsonW/slorado) for performing CRF-CTC decoding.
-The CPU implementation written in C was adopted from the C++ beamsearch implementation in [ONT Dorado](https://github.com/nanoporetech/dorado) which is licensed under the [Oxford Nanopore Technologies PLC.
+The CPU implementation written in C was adopted from the C++ beamsearch implementation in [ONT Dorado](https://github.com/nanoporetech/dorado), which is licensed under the [Oxford Nanopore Technologies PLC.
 Public License Version 1.0](https://github.com/nanoporetech/dorado/blob/release-v0.8/LICENCE.txt).
-Then based on that C implementation, we implemented the GPU version for NVIDIA GPUs using CUDA C and for AMD GPUs using HIP C.
+Then, based on that C implementation, we implemented the GPU version for NVIDIA GPUs using CUDA C and for AMD GPUs using HIP C.

-This is in early stages of development and thus the API not at all stable (and thus not documented).
+If you are a user trying to basecall, it is suggested to visit [slorado](https://github.com/BonsonW/slorado).
+This repository is intended only for developers who want to use openfish decoding in their applications.

-## Running a quick test
+## Running a test

 For CPU:
 ```